fstiehle/leafhopper/README.md

 Leafhopper is an implementation of the process channel approach: it transforms a BPMN choreography in a state channel network.
 Leafhopper is the research prototype to the paper _Process Channels: A New Layer for Process Enactment Based on Blockchain State Channels_, submitteed to BPM 2023.
-See _Replicate the Evaluation_ below.
+See _Replicate the Case Studies_ below.

 # Structure